top of page

 MANDOLIN COMPETITION

-Mandolinists ages 18-30 are asked to submit a live performance video of three pieces, to be announced later this summer.
+Participants need to submit a live performance video of three pieces:

-Submission Deadline: October 1, 2026 by midnight East Coast Time Zone.
+Submission Deadline: October 1, 2026 (midnight East Coast Time)

 Registration Fee: $100

-Results: Results will be announced the last day of the festival at the closing concert on Sunday, October 25, 2026
+Results: Announced at the closing concert on Sunday, October 25, 2026

 RISING STARS YOUNG GUITARISTS' PROGRAM